-Julien Bilodeau is one of the most prominent composers of his generation.
-After obtaining two masters degrees with great distinction from the Conservatoire de musique de Montréal, he furthered his studies in France and Germany, where he notably worked with Pascal Dusapin, Fausto Romitelli, and Karlheinz Stockhausen.
-In 2006, the Canada Council for the Arts awarded him the Robert Fleming Prize for exceptionally talented young Canadian composers.
-His works, whose styles and aesthetics are very diverse, have been performed around the world by leading ensembles including the Orchestre symphonique de Montréal, Ensemble Modern, Ensemble Itinéraire, Symphony Orchestra of the Americas, I Musici, Orchestre Métropolitain, and Nouvel Ensemble Moderne.
+Julien Bilodeau (Québec, 1974) is one of the most prominent composers of his generation.
+Winner of two first prizes with major distinctions at the Conservatoire de Musique de Montréal, he then perfected in Paris (IRCAM, CCMIX) and in Frankfurt (Ensemble Modern Akademie, Frankfurt).
+In 2006, the Canada Council for the Arts awarded him the Robert Flemming Prize awarded to the young composer considered to be the most promising.
+His works, whose style and aesthetics are very open and varied, have been performed around the world by leading ensembles including the Montreal Symphony Orchestra, the Modern Ensemble, the Itinerary Ensemble, the Orchestra from the Americas of New York, the Metropolitan Orchestra of Greater Montreal and the New Modern Ensemble.

 Photo : Philippe Stirnweiss